 The goal of the state is to prevent nitrate from entering groundwater.
 Once groundwater is contaminated, it is expensive and challenging to address.
 Prevention will be accomplished by promoting best management practices (BMPs).
 The MDA provides information about how BMP use will prevent and minimize nitrate pollution.

 Prevention activities are diverse and ongoing.
-The MDA collaborates with partners to integrate prevention activities into state and local plans, such as the following:
+The MDA collaborates with partners to offer water planning assistance to integrate prevention activities into state and local plans, such as the following:

 - Local Water Management Plans